tearingItUp786/blog/content/til/potato-seed.md

 ---

 There is no such thing as "potato seeds"... it's just a "seed potato"!
-That is... there are only just potatoes in this world 😱.
+That is... there are only potatoes in this world 😱.